Inbibo/adonisfx_docs/docs/maya/skin.md

   - **Skin Mesh (S)**: Mesh to apply the deformer onto.

 > [!NOTE]
 > It is required to select at least one target on creation of the AdnSkin deformer.
 More targets can be added and removed after creating the deformer.
-For more information check the advance [section](#targets).
+For more information check the advanced [section](#targets).

 The process to create an AdnSkin deformer is: